FrioNode/Bloombot/readme.md

 Important: Use only one session method — never both.

 1️⃣ BLOOM~paste_id (Recommended for VPS / Cloud)
-BLOOM~paste_id

-Add this value to your .env file:
+Add this value to your .env file: Most VPS allow you to manage variables on a friendly UI

 ```SESSION=BLOOM~paste_id```